anshmendiratta/mamino/README.md

 - [ ] Smooth camera movements
 - [ ] Allow a sequence of animations/movements to be programmed and ran
 - [ ] "Capture" frames from OpenGL/GLFW and composite them into a video
+- [ ] Change rendering scaling/aspect ratio to be independent of window size